-Report Highlights.
-The Opportunity Zone (OZ) Program offer incentives to property investors within any of 8,829 Qualified Opportunity Zones nationwide.
+Highlights.
+The Opportunity Zone Program offers incentives to property investors in 8,861 Qualified Opportunity Zones in the U.S., including territories.

 - Have a poverty rate of at least 20% -OR-